eslint/eslint/docs/rules/README.md

 ## Best Practices

-These are rules designed to prevent you from making mistakes.
-They either prescribe a better way of doing something or help you avoid footguns.
+These rules relate to better ways of doing things to help you avoid problems:

 * [accessor-pairs](accessor-pairs.md): enforce getter and setter pairs in objects
 * [array-callback-return](array-callback-return.md): enforce `return` statements in callbacks of array methods